The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features: Quantitative Results

 In the case of indirect bias through a proxy feature, we find that disclosures with explanations have a positive impact on fairness both with respect to perceptions and decision-making.
-Similarly to what we saw in \autoref{sec:disc}, disclosing both model bias and the association between gender and university while including explanations significantly decreases perceived model fairness (\autoref{subfig:disc_expl_fp}).
-In the case of fairness rating, this effect is significant even without the correlation portion of the disclosure.
-Further, as seen in \autoref{subfig:disc_expl_dmf}, disclosing model bias alone, as well as disclosing model bias along with the correlation between protected and proxy feature with explanations leads to a significant increase in gender parity.
-This stems from a significantly higher acceptance rate for female applicants (\autoref{tab:flip_rate} in the Appendix).
-The acceptance rate for male applicants remains unchanged.
+Similar to the without explanations case (\aptLtoX[graphic=no,type=html]{\S\ref{sec:disc}}{\autoref{sec:disc}}), disclosing both model bias and the association between gender and university while including explanations significantly decreases perceived model fairness (\aptLtoX[graphic=no,type=html]{Figure~\ref{subfig:disc_expl_fp}}{\autoref{subfig:disc_expl_fp}}).
+For fairness rating, this effect is significant even without the correlation disclosure.
+Further, disclosing model bias alone, as well as disclosing model bias along with the correlation between protected and proxy feature with explanations leads to a significant increase in gender parity (\aptLtoX[graphic=no,type=html]{Figure~\ref{subfig:disc_expl_dmf}}{\autoref{subfig:disc_expl_dmf}}).
+This stems from a significantly higher acceptance rate for female applicants., while the acceptance rate for male applicants remains unchanged (\aptLtoX[graphic=no,type=html]{Table~\ref{tab:flip_rate}}{\autoref{tab:flip_rate}} in the Appendix).
 This also results in a higher FPR (significant) and a lower FNR (not significant), with an overall drop in accuracy (significant).

-In sum, we find that in the case of direct bias, even though bias disclosure with explanations does not improve recognition of model unfairness or improve the decision-making quality or fairness significantly, it does reduce agreement with model's biased decisions, leading to a significantly higher acceptance rate for female applicants.
-This is in stark contrast with the effect of explanations alone (\autoref{sec:expl}), which improved recognition of fairness, but led to more biased decisions overall.
+In sum, in the case of direct bias, even though bias disclosure with explanations does not improve recognition of model unfairness significantly (possibly because fairness ratings are low even pre-disclosures), it does reduce agreement with the model's biased decisions, leading to a significantly higher acceptance rate for female applicants (however, decision-making fairness does not improve, possibly because of the normalizing effect of acceptance rate of male applicants, which also increases, albeit insignificantly).
+This is in stark contrast with the effect of explanations alone (\aptLtoX[graphic=no,type=html]{\S\ref{sec:expl}}{\autoref{sec:expl}}), which improved recognition of unfairness but led to more biased decisions overall.